 More on Bridging Loans

-- One lender, two loans.
-Lenders that offer bridging loans will likely also offer home loans.
+- One financial institution, two loans.
+Financial Institutions that offer bridging loans will likely also offer home loans.
 They will also take up the remaining mortgage on your old property.

 - Peak Debt.
-The total amount that includes all the money you’ve borrowed from a lender, plus the remaining mortgage on your old property.
+The total amount that includes all the money you’ve borrowed from a financial institution, plus the remaining mortgage on your old property.
 For example, you had a remaining mortgage of S$300,000, and you had to borrow S$800,000 for the new house, your peak debt is S$1,100,000

 - End Debt.
 Once you sell your old home, you can use the proceeds to cut down your peak debt.
 This is called the “end debt”.
 Say you sold your old home for S$600,000, this will be subtracted to your peak debt of S$1,100,000, giving you an end debt of S$500,000.